How to Prepare Your WooCommerce Store for a Surge of Customers

 1. Check with your hosting company.

-The first thing you should do is look at your website hosting package.
+The first thing you should do is look at your WooCommerce hosting package.
 A lot of hosts limit the amount of resources your website and traffic can use, especially if you’re on a shared hosting plan (meaning you share server space with other customers).
 If you’re expecting an increase in website traffic, it might be time to move from a shared hosting plan to something more robust, like Cloud hosting.

 Cloud hosting plans with load balancers are a good option to consider, but if you’re unsure or don’t know where to start, talk with your web host to see what they recommend.
 Your perfect solution will be completely dependent on your current website traffic and how much you expect it to increase.